Skip to content

 Answer: Global Positioning System.

-Why it works in the car: Everyone uses it, but plenty of people forget the full name.
-The answer is short, useful, and safe to ask while a passenger handles navigation.
+Why it lands: Everyone uses it.
+Plenty of people blank on the full name.
+Short answer, useful, and safe to ask while a passenger runs navigation.

 2. Which US state is made up entirely of islands?
 (Easy)